mrOranger/Javascript/Typescript/README.md

 }
 ```

 however, this would not work, because TypeScript is not sure about the presence or not of the two parameters in the set of keys of the first one.
-Once more, another keyword, this time `keyof`, will help us. `keyof` indicates to TypeScript that the following parameter is in the set of the keys of another parameter, that is we have to use `keyof` in conjuction with the `extends`, like this:
+Once more, another keyword, this time `keyof`, will help us. `keyof` indicates to TypeScript that the following parameter is in the set of the keys of another parameter, that is we have to use `keyof` in conjunction with the `extends`, like this:

 ```typescript
 function printInfo<T extends Person, U extends keyof Person, K extends keyof Person>(